SAP-archive/bosh-kubernetes-cpi-release/README.md

 ```

 ### BOSH on BOSH
+**This does not work yet**

+*Due to the re-creation of the Pod for `attach_disk` there is a timing issue that has to be solved in director before we can deploy with a boostrapped BOSH.*

 - Upload stemcell and releases (PoC ignores stemcell, best you choose any *lite stemcell* from https://bosh.io)
 ```
 $ bosh -e $(minikube ip):30555 \